How to Make a Clay Craft Cup : full craft tutorial

 - You will also need a rolling pin (after using it on clay, do not use on food!).
 If you do not have a rolling pin, you can also use a sturdy round pen or stick.
 As long as it rolls, it works.

 - Make a copy of your slab template so you always have the original and cut it out

 Step 1: roll your clay

 Take the lump of clay out of the plastic bag and roll it out with your rolling pin.
 You do not want it to be too thin.
 Aim for something around 0,5 cm to 1 cm.

 Step 2: smooth out your clay

-Use the metal rib to smooth out the clay.
+Use the metal rib to smooth out the clay piece.

-Position the template on the clay and cut out your cup.
-Remove the rest of the clay, shape into a ball and set aside for the moment.
+Position the template on the air-dry clay and cut out your cup.
+Remove the excess clay, shape into a ball and set aside for the moment.